SabinDarkstone/SabinDarkstone.github.io/site/_journal/welcome.md

 #### 2025-08-22
 - Added dark mode
+- The site theme will initially infer from your system settings and remember your previous setting by using local storage.

 #### 2025-08-21
 - Adding dynamically generated archives pages to view posts by month and year on a separate page.